dbayardAWS/EMRintro/L3a-SparkSubmit.md

 ![screenshot](images/SP4.png)

-If you scroll up through the output you will see some of the Spark print statement outputs, such as this:
+If you scroll up through the output you will see some of the output from the Spark print statements in your script, such as this:

 ![screenshot](images/SP5.png)